Private Alternative Loans

 Through the generosity of the Associated Students, Alumni Association and the Foundation at CSUSB, students may borrow up to 100% of tuition costs.
 The Bailey emergency loan, which is available for other non-tuition expenses, is available for up to $600.

 Emergency loans are available throughout the school year.
 Repayment of the loan is due by the last lecture day of each term.
 Any student who has completed the registration process at CSUSB and has at least a 2.5 GPA may apply.
-You must apply online at the Students Accounts-Emergency Loan site.
+Students must apply online at the Students Accounts-Emergency Loan website.

 M. Jeanne Hogenson International Student Loan Program